amponce/ImageAlchemy/images/README.md

 3. Preserve the character's face and pose while changing outfit colors and styles
 4. Output variations that match each reference image

-## Image Licensing

-The sample images included are for demonstration purposes only.
-When using your own images, ensure you have the proper rights and permissions.

-For production use, consider:
-- Using properly licensed stock photography
-- Creating your own photographs
-- Obtaining permission from photographers and models